Stephen Watkins: 'What we're doing is about transformation of pharmacy'

 I see the use of technology as providing a bigger increase in face-to-face consultations because we’re being given time back

 The millennials of today are the older population of tomorrow, and their needs will increase as they take more medicines.
-That’s where there will definitely be more requirement for face-to-face consultation and it’s just having the ability to be there.
+That’s where there will definitely be more of a requirement for face-to-face consultation and it’s just having the flexibility to be there.

-Things like lockers or express pick-up lanes gives us that ability to be able to take that time that our colleagues will then save and invest it in spending time with patients who really need it.
+Things such as lockers or express pick-up lanes give us that ability to be able to take that time that our colleagues will then save and invest it in spending time with patients who really need it.
 I see the use of technology as providing a bigger increase in face-to-face consultations because we’re being given time back.

 How are pharmacists going to be able to intervene if they feel that patients using the lockers need to have a face-to-face chat with the pharmacist?

 With the lockers, we’ll be able to put a message on the prescription bag telling patients that we need to speak to them if required.
 If it’s something where we don’t think it should go into the locker and we want to have a conversation with a patient, we’ll have their phone number to be able to text the person to say: “Rather than the locker, can you come and collect it from the express pick up,” or: “Can you come to speak to the pharmacist?”
-Or if it’s something that’s urgent I would fully expect that the pharmacist would make that decision to call the patient.
+Or, if it’s something urgent, I would fully expect that the pharmacist would make the decision to call the patient.